 As vice president for community colleges, Erika Lacro is responsible for executive leadership, policy decision-making, resource allocation and development of support services for the University of Hawaiʻi’s seven community colleges.
 A key focus of her work is to further support the community college student success agenda.

-She also served in several positions at the School of Travel Industry Management at the University of Hawaiʻi at Mānoa including assistant dean, director of academic advising and director of internship and career development.
-Before joining the University of Hawaiʻi she served in several management roles at the Hilton Hawaiian Village.
+Lacro served as Honolulu Community College chancellor from July 2012 and is the first woman to hold the chief executive position at that campus.
+She served as vice chancellor of academic affairs at Honolulu CC from 2007 through 2012 and before that held several executive and management positions at the UH Mānoa School of Travel Industry Management, including assistant dean, director of academic advising and director of internship and career development.
+Before joining UH, she held several management roles at the Hilton Hawaiian Village.

-She holds a master’s and bachelor’s degree in travel industry management, and a PhD in communication and information sciences from the UH Mānoa.
+She holds a master’s and bachelor’s degree in travel industry management, and a PhD in communication and information sciences from UH Mānoa.